 Programs for School Groups

-The Discovery Room is a great way to introduce the wonders of the museum to your K-2 students!
-The Museum is filled with rich scientific knowledge, priceless artifacts and amazing collections from all over the world.
+The Discovery Room is a great way to introduce the wonders of the museum to your Pre-K-2nd grade students!
+The Museum is filled with rich scientific knowledge, priceless artifacts, and amazing collections from all over the world.
 Begin your experience with hands-on exploration in a quiet, safe, and immersive exhibition space.
-The program is one-hour in length and introduces teachers, students, and parent/caregivers to the nature of science, the tools scientists use and shared-inquiry investigations.
+The program is one-hour in length and introduces teachers, students, and parent/caregivers to the nature of science, the tools scientists use, and shared-inquiry investigations.
+Programs for K-2nd grade take place on Tuesday, Wednesday, and Thursday mornings.
+Our new Pre-K program takes place on Friday mornings.

-Reservations for October 2012 through January 2013 are taken the first two weeks of October 2012.
-Reservations for February 2013 through May 2013 are taken the first two weeks of January 2013.
+Reservations for October 2013 through January 2014 will begin on October 1st and are first come, first served.
+Reservations for February 2014 through May 2014 will begin on January 2, 2014 and are first come, first served.
 Please state the name of your school, grade level, names of teachers, number of students, two desired dates, and return email address or telephone number.
-There is a $25 registration fee for booking a Discovery Room program.
+There is an $85 fee for booking a Discovery Room program.

 The Discovery Room was made possible by a grant from the Edward John Noble Foundation.